unjs/confbox/README.md

 ✨ Types exported out of the box

-✨ Presrves code style (indentation and whitespace)
+✨ Preserves code style (indentation and whitespace)

 > [!TIP]
 > Use [unjs/c12](https://github.com/unjs/c12) for a full featured configuration loader!